typicode/katon/README.md

 __katon supports any server: Node, Ruby, Python, Go, Java, PHP, ...__ that can be started with a command-line and runs on Mac OS (Yosemite included).

-_PS: Nominate katon (or another open-source project you like) on http://www.dotjs.eu/prize_

 ## Install

 Make sure [Node](http://nodejs.org/download/) is installed first, then: